 Do you understand the benefits package and foresee its options as able to cover your needs?

-Once you’ve reviewed your offer, you have the opportunity to discuss the terms of employment.
-The art of negotiation is about you and the employer coming to a mutual agreement about what is most important to the other and finding common ground.
-The act of negotiation requires practice and poise, so be sure to consult with a member of our Center for assistance.
+Once you’ve reviewed your offer, you typically will have the opportunity to discuss the terms of employment.
+The art of negotiation is about you and the organization coming to a mutual agreement about what is most important to each of you and finding common ground.
+Negotiation requires practice and poise, so be sure to consult with a member of our Center for assistance.
 The most common points of negotiation include, start date, professional development support, signing bonus/relocation expenses and base salary.

 Accepting or Declining the Offer

-How to accept or decline is just as important as if you accept or decline.
+How to accept or decline is very important.
 If accepting, be sure to do so verbally and in writing on or before the deadline date given.
 Your formal acceptance should confirm your start date, salary and any other relevant information.
 If declining an offer, do so in a manner that is professional and shows your sincere appreciation for the opportunity to be considered.
-You want to leave the employer wishing you had made a different decision, because who knows, your paths may cross again in the future.
+You want to leave the organization with a positive impression of your professionalism because who knows, your paths may cross again in the future.

 The University Career Center is here to help you with this process.
 Feel free to schedule a career advising appointment to further talk through your options and practice any negotiations you may choose to engage in.